Director, Fiscal Federalism

 The Pew Charitable Trusts

-Anne Stauffer is the director of the Fiscal Federalism Initiative, which examines fiscal and policy relationships between the federal government and the states.
+Anne Stauffer is the director of fiscal federalism at Pew, examining fiscal and policy relationships between the federal government and the states.

 As project lead, Stauffer oversees a team of researchers exploring the impact of federal deficit reduction on the states.
 She also directs efforts to engage policy makers at both levels of government in proactive discussions on this critical fiscal relationship.

 Before joining Pew, Stauffer spent over a decade in state and federal budget development and policy.
 She was an assistant division director in the State Budget Division of the New Mexico Department of Finance and Administration, which develops the governor’s budget.
 She oversaw the state’s higher education budget as well as formulation and implementation of the overall state budget.
 Prior to her work in New Mexico, Stauffer was a program examiner for telecommunications agencies with the Office of Management and Budget in Washington, D.C.
 She has also done institutional development for an international nonprofit organization serving survivors of war and worked on German unification and privatization issues in the transition period after the fall of the Berlin wall.

 Stauffer has an MBA from the Kenan-Flagler School of Business at the University of North Carolina and a bachelor's degree in International Relations from Brown University.